Cloudera Documentation

 4. Provide your username and password.

-5. Click TEST to check the connection.
+5. Click TEST to verify the connection.

 6. If the test is successful, click CONNECT to establish the connection.